Coinstar Fees: How To Avoid Them and Get the Most Back

 - How To Save For a Goal Using Small Change

-To avoid the 11.9% processing fee, you’ll have to choose to receive a Coinstar eGift card instead of cash.
+Coinstar’s processing fee is 11.9%.
+To avoid the processing fee, you’ll have to choose to receive a Coinstar eGift card instead of cash.
 Before you choose the gift card option, review the list of participating restaurants and retailers.
 They’re the only places you’ll be able to use your eGift card for purchases:

 - AMC Theaters